TechQual+ IT Survey

 - Videoconferencing Services

 A total of 421 comments and 2,173 responses were provided to help lend context, depth, and perceptions to the survey regarding the strengths, challenges, and opportunities ahead for WSU Spokane ITS.
 Below are a few of our key findings.
-For the complete results of the survey, download the full 2017 TechQual+ IT Survey Report.
+For the complete results of the survey, please see our full report for the Spring 2017 TechQual+ IT Survey.

 Pick 3 – Most Helpful IT Services and IT Services Needing Improvement